A chancers guide to riding a motorcycle around India

 I discovered a new favourite breakfast: aloo parantha with eggs, beans and toast.
 Mug of chai on the side.
 It was a hearty feast fit for a hungry bikers day off.
 We visited the German bakery for vegan chocolate brownie.
 We swam and bathed I the mighty Ganga.

 On April 1st I attempted to save a drowning man.
 Charlie pointed to a man struggling in the current and I instinctively dived towards him.
 I missed catching his hand by a whisker and quickly got caught up in the churn and felt the heavy pull of the powerful Ganges.
-I struggled against the raging foam in a blind panic.
+Struggling against the raging foam in a blind panic.
 I was dunked and dragged under several times.

 Eventually, I regained composure and sense of purpose enough to float on my back.
 Kicking wildly with this new found buoyancy, I passed through the worst of the rivers rapid course swimming backstroke to the safety softball the riverbank.